 The Center’s senior leadership come to NESA after long and distinguished careers with institutions such as the United States Army, the United States Navy and the State Department.
 These individuals contribute their knowledge and experiences to the Center’s mission on a daily basis.

-LTG (Ret) Terry Wolff returned to his duties as the full time Director of NESA on 12 February 2019 after serving as the Deputy Special Presidential Envoy for the Global Coalition to Defeat ISIS.
+LTG (Ret) Terry Wolff returned to his duties as the full time Director of NESA in February 2019 after serving as the Deputy Special Presidential Envoy for the Global Coalition to Defeat ISIS.

 LTG (Ret) Wolff completed 34 years of service and retired from active duty in February 2014 upon completing service as the Director of Strategic Plans and Policy, J-5 for the Joint Staff.